Embassy of the Philippines, Tokyo: History

-The Embassy was initially run out of the Yasuda Mansion, better known today as the Kudan, until it first moved to Roppongi in 1958.
+The embassy was initially run out of the Yasuda Mansion, better known today as the Kudan, until it first moved to Roppongi in 1958.
 In 1976, it relocated to Nanpeidaichō in Shibuya, subsequently returning to Roppongi in 2003.

+In 2023, the embassy's jurisdiction was widened to include the Marshall Islands, the Federated States of Micronesia and Palau, taking over from the Philippine Embassy in Washington, D.C.

 Chancery

 The chancery of the Philippine Embassy in Tokyo is currently located on a 3179 sqm site in Roppongi which was acquired by the Philippine government as part of a negotiated settlement with Japan on war reparations.
-As part of that agreement, the Roppongi property was specifically acquired for the purpose of hosting the Embassy's chancery.
+As part of that agreement, the Roppongi property was specifically acquired for the purpose of hosting the embassy's chancery.

 Before the current chancery was built, the site originally hosted a three-story villa built in 1923 in the Renaissance style.
 The villa — highly acclaimed at the time — featured an observatory tower and was surrounded by Japanese gardens with tall trees and laced with imported stones.
 Originally owned by Ryoji Oda and his wife, Ineko, for 33 years, the property was seized by the Japanese government due to non-payment of tax arrears, and was subsequently transferred by Japan to the Philippine government on June 27, 1958, in fulfillment of its reparations obligations.

-In 1976, the Embassy relocated to a three-story building on a 2490 sqm site in Nanpeidaichō, which was also turned over to the Philippine government as part of Japan's war reparations.
-Previously known as the Philippine Reparations building, the Embassy relocated to Shibuya owing to difficulties in maintaining the Roppongi property, and by 1997 it was virtually left abandoned owing to those difficulties.
+In 1976, the embassy relocated to a three-story building on a 2490 sqm site in Nanpeidaichō, which was also turned over to the Philippine government as part of Japan's war reparations.
+Previously known as the Philippine Reparations building, the embassy relocated to Shibuya owing to difficulties in maintaining the Roppongi property, and by 1997 it was virtually left abandoned owing to those difficulties.
 Today, the Nanpeidaichō property serves as an annex of the chancery, as well as a venue for community events organized by the Filipino community in Japan.

 On April 18, 1997, the Philippine government entered into an agreement with a consortium between Mitsui Fudosan, the Itochu Corporation and the Shimizu Corporation to redevelop the Roppongi property at no cost to the government, which was approved two months later by President Fidel V. Ramos.
 Ramos led a groundbreaking of the project on November 19, 1997 while transiting through Tokyo on his way to APEC Canada 1997 in Vancouver, and construction of the 2413 sqm building was completed in February 2003.

-Although the Embassy owns the underlying land on which the chancery is built, it doesn't own the entire building; instead, it only owns outright the portions that it occupies, which include part of the basement and the entire first floor.
+Although the embassy owns the underlying land on which the chancery is built, it doesn't own the entire building; instead, it only owns outright the portions that it occupies, which include part of the basement and the entire first floor.
 Full ownership of the building is scheduled to revert to the Philippine government in 2047.